Ron Jaworski: 1977–1979

-In March 1977, Jaworski was traded by the Rams to the Philadelphia Eagles in exchange for former All-Pro tight end Charle Young.
+Jaworski was traded from the Rams to the Philadelphia Eagles for former All-Pro tight end Charle Young on 9 March 1977.
 Jaworski would be reunited with former Rams quarterbacks coach Dick Vermeil, who was now the head coach for the Eagles.

 In the 1977 season, Jaworski started all 14 games for the Eagles, leading them to a 5–9 record on the season.
 In 1978, Jaworski led the Eagles to a 9–7 record, clinching both a wild card spot and the franchise's first postseason appearance in 18 years.
 In the Wild Card game against the Atlanta Falcons, Jaworski helped the Eagles jump to a 13–0 lead that they would hold into the fourth quarter.
 However, Steve Bartkowski and the Falcons responded late with two touchdowns, and although Jaworski brought the Eagles to the Falcons' 16-yard-line with just 13 seconds to play, punter/kicker Mike Michel missed what would have been a game-winning 34-yard field goal, and the Eagles fell 14–13.
 As of 2024, this Falcons-Eagles playoff game is believed to be first and only time in NFL history where both starting quarterbacks were of Polish heritage.

 In 1979, Jaworski led the Eagles to an 11–5 record and a second-straight wild card berth.
 In the Wild Card game against the Chicago Bears, Jaworski led the Eagles out of a 17–10 halftime deficit as the Eagles rallied to beat the Bears 27–17.
-Jaworski completed 12 of 23 passes for 204 passing yards with three touchdowns and one interception.
+Jaworski completed 12-of-23 passes for 204 passing yards with three touchdowns and one interception.
 In the divisional round game against the Tampa Bay Buccaneers, the Eagles quickly fell behind to a 17–0 deficit.
 Despite an attempted comeback led by Jaworski, the Eagles fell to the Buccaneers 24–17.